ComradDoge/DogeEU4/README.md

 - Transfer of knowledge to colonial nations (akin to how released vassals get the same amount of ideas unlocked as you) now works through a decision
 - Burgundy event should no longer fire during the shattered bookmark
 - Country ideas fixed having more than 7
+- Dutch Republic reform works and you get a choice when you form Netherlands

 Missions
 - Fixed Ulm not having missions